-If you are trying to break into this industry but don’t have the funds to make that dream come true, then you might want to think about financing a food truck.
+Trying to break into this industry but don’t have the funds to make that dream come true?
+You might want to think about financing a food truck.
 Yes, you can finance your food truck, whether it is $50,000 or $200,000.
-Of course, there are going to be many factors that come into play when it comes to getting food truck financing.
+Of course, there are many factors that come into play when it comes to getting food truck financing.

 To get a better idea of that concept, we will break down three situations/examples for you.
 By doing so, you will hopefully have a better idea of how food truck financing works, and if it is the right option for you.